How to Use Sour and Spoiled Milk

-Baking with Spoiled Milk
+Baking With Spoiled Milk

-Well, I had a carton of milk that expired 2 weeks ago and was definitely sour, so I decided to try my coworker's tip and bake with it as an experiment.
+Well, I had a carton of milk that expired two weeks ago and was definitely sour, so I decided to try my coworker's tip and bake with it as an experiment.
 (Actually, it's my roommate's spoiled milk, but somehow I don't think he'll miss it.)
 I chose my biscuit recipe which normally calls for buttermilk to test it out.

 Using the Sour Milk

 I made the recipe exactly as I normally would and substituted in the sour milk instead of buttermilk.